 Answer: Ping (ICMP Echo Request and Echo Reply) requests to the router in your VPC is not supported.
 Ping between Amazon EC2 instances within VPC is supported as long as your operating system’s firewalls, VPC security groups, and network ACLs permit such traffic.

 11. Can you monitor the network traffic in your VPC?

 Answer: Yes.
 You can use the Amazon VPC Flow Logs feature to monitor the network traffic in your VPC.

 12. Within which Amazon EC2 region(s) is Amazon VPC available?

 Answer: Amazon VPC is currently available in multiple Availability Zones in all Amazon EC2 regions.

 13. Can a VPC span multiple Availability Zones ?

-Answer: When you launch an Amazon EC2 instance you must specify the subnet in which to launch the instance.
+Answer: When you launch an Amazon EC2 instance you must specify the subnet on which to launch the instance.
 The instance will be launched in the Availability Zone associated with the specified subnet.
-(AWS Training Online)

 Answer: No. An Internet gateway is horizontally-scaled, redundant, and highly available.
 It imposes no bandwidth constraints.